nikobenho/hagfors_gwm/README.md

 The `data` folder contain datasets used for defining model boundaries, boundary conditions and history-matching targets.

-The `notebooks` folder contain Jupyter Notebooks used for the workflow.
+The `notebooks` folder hold Jupyter Notebooks for the workflow code.